KIDMIN ● SPEAKER ● CURRICULUM WRITER

 I got as far as the end of the driveway when conviction hit me hard.
 It was as if God was saying to me, "You're angry that other people are calling it babysitting, but you yourself see it that way.
 You can change it, but you have to be the one willing to do it."

 So I walked back up the driveway, poked my head in and said, "Maybe."
+(For those confused about why I lived with my pastor--he and his wife were like my foster parents when I was younger).

 That week I was supposed to just help out, but the other teacher, who was completely burned out, said she was done and handed me the curriculum book.
 The only other teacher quit and moved away just a couple weeks later.